 Page 29: First year honey harvest.
 He argues that Dadant hives can take two years to harvest where as his hive can be harvested in the first year.
 Humidity is apparently a problem with Dadant hives, but the thick quilt box on his hives prevents that problem.

 Minimized cocoon debris: He reiterates how the cells from old comb in Dadant hives gradually become smaller with age as cocoon debris build ups, thus resulting in weaker bees.
 It’s not a problem in his hives because old comb in constantly removed from the hive during honey harvests.

 Page 32: Evenly heated hives.
 The square dimensions of the Warré hive box distributes heat more evenly.

 Page 33: Natural swarm prevention.
-In commenting about the DeLayens hive (probably similar to the Langstroth hive), he says: “When the bees have filled the frame positioned next to the brood chamber with honey, they cannot pass across this frame to carry nectar to the subsequent frames.
+In commenting about the DeLayens hive (similar to the Langstroth hive?
+I don’t know), he says: “When the bees have filled the frame positioned next to the brood chamber with honey, they cannot pass across this frame to carry nectar to the subsequent frames.
 This frame has to be monitored.
 When it is half-filled with honey one has to move it back and put an empty frame in its place.
 Otherwise the bees swarm because of shortage of usable space.”
 The point is that none of this happens with Warré hives.
 The honey is always above the bees.
 The brood chamber is always expanded downwards.